 - "Run in Previous Available Window" - If the target time is in an unavailable window, search for the closest previous available window to run the Actions.

-- "Schedule Anyway" - Run the Actions even if it violates the calendar time.
-This is the same as not selecting a calendar.
+- "Schedule Anyway" - Run the Actions even if it violates the time.
+This is the same as not selecting an Availability Schedule at all.

 It is also possible to write an expression that returns the value based on factors for the event.
 The options are "SKIP", "NEXT", "PREVIOUS", and "NONE", corresponding to the actions listed above.